amamory-ampere/openmp-offloading/openmp_gpu/readme.md

 $ modprobe nvgpu NVreg_RestrictProfilingToAdminUsers=0
 ```

-[Jetson Stats](https://github.com/rbonghi/jetson_stats) is another application to monitor the Jetson GPU that could be used to check if the GPU offloading is really hapenning.
+[Jetson Stats](https://github.com/rbonghi/jetson_stats) is another application to monitor the Jetson GPU that could be used to check if the GPU offloading is really happening.

 Please not that executing the OpenMp application is not enough to check if the offloading is working.
 By default, *libomp* has a fall back mechanism that, if the GPU offloading fails, then
 it will execute the app as a multithread app.
 This way, you wont really see any difference if the GPU is being used or not.
 You need these extra tools (nvprof, Jetson Stats, etc) to check if the GPU is being used.
 However, it is possible also to disable this fallback mechanism by setting the environment variable [OMP_TARGET_OFFLOAD](https://www.openmp.org/spec-html/5.0/openmpse65.html).